tustin2121/James_Somerton_Transcripts/_videos/qa3A_ery3Hg.md

 <comment>
 {% include header for=tustin %}

-The why this is worded, James implies that Biden tweeted on February 25th, which is not true.
+The way this is worded, James implies that Biden tweeted on February 25th, which is not true.

 </comment>
 <from style="font-size: smaller;">